KKG99/Portfolio-Projects/README.md

 ### Tracing Behavioural Requirements
 Extend the package `SatisfactionRelations` to trace the behavioral requirements on the `ControlLogic` behavior to the newly introduced behavioral model.
 Ensure behavioral requirements are linked to structural components performing the suitable behavior.

+## Usage of the models uploded
+To work with these models:
+#### Prerequisites:
+- Eclipse IDE: Download and install the Eclipse IDE.
+- SysMLv2 Plugin: Install the SysMLv2 plugin in Eclipse:
+  - Open Eclipse.
+  - Go to Help > Eclipse Marketplace.
+  - Search for SysMLv2 and install the plugin.

+#### Steps to Use the Model:
+1. Extract the Project Files:
+   - Unzip the project files and ensure the folders are accessible.
+2. Open Eclipse:
+   - Start your Eclipse IDE.
+3. Import the Project:
+   - Navigate to File > Import > Existing Projects into Workspace.
+   - Select the folder where the project is extracted.
+   - Ensure all files are visible in the Project Explorer.
+4. Open SysML Diagrams:
+   - Right-click on any `.sysml` file (e.g., `Parts.sysml`).
+   - Choose `Open with SysML Editor`.
+   - Start exploring the model elements using the SysML diagram editor.